dgonzo27/py-iot-utils/docs/public/static/packages/iotStorageClient.md

 - `port` Optional[str]

   The open port of the Azure storage account when it lives on an IoT Edge device.

-- `private` Optional[bool]

-  Does this client connect to an Azure storage account over a private endpoint?

 ### Container Exists Method